johnhansengit/glow-worm-game/README.md

 BUGS
 - [ ] Debug wormTail on start
+- [ ] Debug button delays on mobile

 GAMEPLAY
 - [ ] Keep track of foods generated, and avoid too many of one kind